Identifying Best Candidates for Busbar Splitting: Proposed Metrics to Select Candidate Busbars for Busbar Splitting

 \subsubsection{Metric $\xi$ -- Number of congested branches}

 This metric evaluates the loading of the branches incident to a busbar and identifies the number of congested branches, inspired by a combination of the \textit{congestion zones identification} and \textit{\# of elements connected to the busbar} metrics.
 A significant disparity in utilization of branches connected to the same busbar indicates the presence of local bottlenecks, where one or more branches operate closer to their thermal limits while others remain underutilized.
-Such imbalances suggest opportunities for remedial actions to redistribute flows, alleviate congestion, and therefore reduce generation costs.
+Such imbalances suggest opportunities for remedial actions to redistribute flows, alleviate congestion, and therefore reduce generation costs by trying to use the cheapest generators to their maximum capacity.